taylorzzzz/Chirp-Webpage/wp-content/plugins/mailchimp-for-woocommerce/plugin_overview.md

 - For the most up-to-date install instructions, read [Connect or Disconnect Mailchimp for WooCommerce](http://kb.mailchimp.com/integrations/e-commerce/connect-or-disconnect-mailchimp-for-woocommerce).

-- This plugin requires you to have the [WooCommerce plugin](https://wordpress.org/plugins/woocommerce) already installed and activated in WordPress.
+- This plugin requires you to have the latest [WooCommerce plugin](https://wordpress.org/plugins/woocommerce) already installed and activated in WordPress.

 - Your host environment must meet [WooCommerce's minimum requirements](https://docs.woocommerce.com/document/server-requirements), including PHP 7.0 or greater.

+- WordPress REST API should be enabled in order for this plugin to work.

 - We recommend you use this plugin in a staging environment before installing it on production servers.